SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/pharo.md

 Pharo itself is hosted on GitHub under [http://www.github.com/pharo-project/](http://www.github.com/pharo-project/).
 All the development of the core system is done via this code repository.
-You can contribute to Pharo itself fixing some issues.
+You can contribute to Pharo itself by fixing some issues.
 The official and unique way of submitting code is by doing a _Pull Request_ from your fork to the official repository.